Hiking Books for Southwest British Columbia

 Given to me as a Christmas gift in the 90’s, the Dawn Hanna book is the first hiking book I owned and really got me into hiking, The nice thing about this book is it has colour photos, colour maps, and a wide range of easy, intermediate, and difficult trails that cover the North Shore, Sea To Sky, Pemberton, and Chilliwack areas well.
 It also includes a lot of information about the area where the hike is in, such as different animals, types of plants, and some history.

-The only thing worth mentioning is most of the trails in the book are the “most common” hiking trails and plenty of information can be found online for many of these.
+Two things worth mentioning are, most of the trails in the book are the “most common” hiking trails and plenty of information can be found online for many of these.
 Still, for those interested in extending their hiking beyond a few trails they normally do, this is a good book to start with.
+Second, a few trail descriptions might be outdated, it’s a great resource to get inspired, and make sure you get current information online.

 109 Walks in British Columbia’s Lower Mainland by Mary Macaree and David Macaree